Hindu Culture

 Sudharshan Chakra entirely engulfed the Ashwatthama Bhrahamastra.
 Hence, it saved Uttara’s child.
 Lord Krishna was angry with Ashwatthama and his intention to hurt an unborn child.

-For his brutality and his foul intents Krishna cursed Ashwatthama with leprosy that will eat away his skin.
-His body will have several cuts and blood and pus will ooze from them.
+For his brutality and his foul intentions, Krishna cursed Ashwatthama with leprosy that would eat away his skin.
+His body will have several cuts, and blood and pus will ooze from them.

 Ans.
-Krishna cursed Ashwatthama for his ill intents.
-He said tha Ashwatthama will suffer from leprosy.
-There will be deep severe cuts on his body which will be hard to heal.
+Krishna cursed Ashwatthama for his ill intentions.
+He said the Ashwatthama will suffer from leprosy.
+There will be deep, severe cuts on his body, which will be hard to heal.

 Ans.
-Ashwatthama was born to be a warrior but due to his evil intents he killed even the innocents in the war.
+Ashwatthama was born to be a warrior, but due to his evil intentions, he killed even the innocents in the war.
 No, so he was not a warrior.

 Get in touch with an Astrologer through Call or Chat, and get accurate predictions.